br1code/learning/Containers/Containerization/Docker/Docker Advanced Concepts.md

 5. Exec commands inside a container: Use `docker exec` to run commands inside a running container.
 This can help you diagnose issues or perform maintenance tasks.

-   Example: `docker exec -it my-container /bin/bash`
+   Example: `docker exec -it my-container /bin/bash` or `docker exec -it my-container sh`

 6. Use `docker top`: The `docker top` command allows you to view the processes running inside a container.
 This can help you identify any unexpected or resource-consuming processes.